 As the article points out – there’s a growing interesting in the finances and ownership of English football clubs.
 A number of clubs are struggling financially, while the ownership and governance structure of clubs remain unknown to many fans.

 Many traditional media don’t have the time or resources to investigate how clubs are being run, but a number of well informed fans are using the internet to investigate and write about the ownership of their clubs instead.

 Football finances isn’t a mainstream subject that football fans talk about.
 For most fans it’s about players, managers and results.

 But there’s a growing audience for this niche subject within the world of football.
 One blogger who writes about the football club I support, Birmingham City has an audience of thousands and breaks stories that the local newspaper The Birmingham Mail can’t or won’t do.

 What can we learn from the Long Tail?

-I think that if you’re a writer, blogger, or content creator think about how you can capture the long tail market.
+I think if you’re a writer, blogger, or content creator think about how you can capture the long tail market.
 We’re becoming used to more choice and variety, we’re open to new products and ideas, as writers we can take advantage of this.

 If you’re producing content for the website of a niche product, you’re probably already used to writing for a very specific audience.
 Even if you’re not you shouldn’t be afraid of creating content that doesn’t appeal to everyone.